Anatomy and Neurobiology

 Makarava, N., Savtchenko, R., Alexeeva, I., Rohwer, R.G., Baskakov, I.V.
 2012, Fast and ultrasensitive method for quantitating prion infectivity titre.
 Nature Commun., v.
 3, p.741.

-Research in my laboratory focuses on elucidating molecular mechanisms responsible for prion replication and structure of infectious forms of the prion protein.
+Our laboratory use animal pathology, transcriptome analysis, neuroimmunology and cell biology along with structural, biochemical and imaging approaches to gain new knowledge on prion-induced neurodegeneration.
 Prion diseases, or transmissible spongiform encephalopathies, are fatal neurodegenerative disorders that can arise spontaneously, be inherited or acquired through transmission.
 The transmissible agent of prion diseases devoid of nucleic acids, but instead consists of a prion protein in its abnormal, β-sheet rich state (PrPSc), which is capable of replicating itself according to the template-assisted mechanism.

-Ongoing studies in our laboratory include biochemical, molecular imaging, structural, cellular, pathological and experimental animal approaches to understand the mechanisms by which prions replicate, to define molecular features responsible for prion infectivity and prion strain diversity.
+Our laboratory use animal pathology, transcriptome analysis, neuroimmunology and cell biology along with structural, biochemical and imaging approaches to gain new knowledge on prion-induced neurodegeneration.
 Our laboratory is equipped with Atomic Force Microscope PicoLE combined with the inverted fluorescence microscop, CD spectrophotometer J- 810 (Jacso); FTIR spectrometer Tensor 27 equipped (Bruker); fluorimeter FlouroMax-3 (Jobin Yvon); dynamic light scattering DynaPro-MS/X (Protein Solutions); HPLC system with fluorescence and photodiode detectors (Shimadzu); FPLC system Akta prime (Amersham); fluorescence inverted microscope TE-2000 (Nikon); automated sonicators Misonix S-4000.